How we set your rent and service charges

 In 2023, we tested the Living Rent model with Coastal residents who pay their rent themselves (e.g. not through rent payments direct to Coastal from benefits) and found the assumptions in the model matched the reality of local income levels and spend on rents.

 Coastal’s board make the final decision on rent setting, ensuring there has been affordability testing, resident engagement and that any changes are both within Welsh Government limits and support the needs of the financial business plan.
-For 2024/25, the maximum increase to the rent roll permitted by Welsh Government is +6.7%.
+For 2024/25, the maximum increase to the rent roll permitted by Welsh Government was +6.7%.
 For the fifth consecutive year, the Board approved a below maximum increase, demonstrating a continuing commitment to keeping rents affordable.
 They also approved changes to rents in line with the findings of the Living Rent tests, which has resulted in some homes getting rent freezes and a range of increases to others.

 Doesn’t Welsh Government set rents for housing associations?